DelfiSpace/OTA-Simulation/README.md

 ```
 Where (USED_TEST) is the name of a c-file in the test folder.

-Compilation only works on Linux right now, because of the usage of the openssl library.

 ### Structure
 The structure of this repository is as follows:
 * root: This will contain the main code of the implementation.